Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Results for the Potts Model

+We derive the expression for $\Psi_1$ in Section~\ref{sec:defer-prelim}.
 Those $\alphab$ which are global maxima of $\Psi_1$ we refer to as {\em dominant} phases.
-We will see in Section \ref{sec:conn2tree} that the candidates for dominant phases correspond to stable fixpoints of the so-called tree recursions.
-There will be two phases of particular interest; we refer to these phases as the disordered phase and the ordered phase.
+We will see in Section \ref{sec:conn2tree} that, for all ferromagnetic models, roughly speaking, the candidates for dominant phases correspond to stable fixpoints of the so-called tree recursions.

+For the ferromagnetic Potts model, there will be two types of phases with particular interest; we refer to these two types as the disordered phase and the ordered phases.
 The disordered phase is the uniform vector $\alphab = (1/q,\dots,1/q)$.
 The ordered phase refers to a phase with one color dominating in the following sense: one coordinate is equal to $a>1/q$ and the other $q-1$ coordinates are equal to $(1-a)/(q-1)$.
 Due to the symmetry of the Potts model, when the ordered phase dominates, in fact, the $q$ symmetric ordered phases dominate.
-These ordered phases have a specific $a=a(\B)$ which corresponds to a fixpoint of the tree recursions.
-The exact definition of this marginal $a$ is not important at this stage, and hence we defer its definition to a more detailed discussion which takes place in Section \ref{sec:Potts} of the Appendix.
+These ordered phases have a specific $a=a(q,B,\Delta)$ which corresponds to a fixpoint of the tree recursions.
+The exact definition of this marginal $a$ is not important at this stage, and hence we defer its definition to a more detailed discussion which takes place in Section \ref{sec:Potts} (see equation \eqref{eq:marginala}).

 One of the difficulties for the Potts model is that the nature of the uniqueness/non-uniqueness phase transition on $\TreeD$ is inherently different from that of the Ising model.
 The ferromagnetic Ising model undergoes a second-order phase transition on $\TreeD$ which manifests itself on random $\Delta$-regular graphs in the following manner.
 In the uniqueness region the disordered phase dominates, and in the non-uniqueness region the 2 ordered phases dominate.